kruize/benchmarks/acmeair/README.md

 # Note for RHEL 8.0 users
 podman docker should have the latest network version to work.

-Acmeair source file is cloned from [github repo] (https://github.com/sabkrish/acmeair.git)
+Acmeair source file is cloned from github repository: https://github.com/sabkrish/acmeair.git